consoledotdev/home/content/tools/website-monitoring.md

 New Relic’s pricing is based on the total amount of data ingested per month.
-This works well for log monitoring or tracing, but becomes difficult to understand when applied to website / synthetic monitoring.
+This works well for log monitoring or tracing, but becomes difficult to understand when applied to website monitoring.
 New Relic solves this by indicating how many checks can be executed as part of your quota when configuring a check.
 100GB allows 100,000,000 checks, which works out to be a very generous free quota.